arclabs561/rank-fusion/README.md

 | `borda` | 100 | 13μs |
 | `rrf_multi` (5 lists) | 100 | 38μs |

+These timings are suitable for real-time fusion of 100-1000 item lists.

 ## Vendoring

-If you prefer not to add a dependency:
+The code can be vendored if you prefer not to add a dependency:

 - `src/lib.rs` is self-contained (~2000 lines)
 - Zero dependencies